 Our Drought Plan

 We produce our Drought Plan every five years.
 The Plan sets out how we will manage our water resources in response to drought events.
-Our Plan covers both South West Water and Bournemouth Water following the merger in April 2016.
+Our Plan covers both South West Water and Bournemouth Water supply areas following the merger in April 2016.

-The Plan was prepared in accordance with guidelines issued by the Environment Agency.
+The Plan is prepared in accordance with guidelines issued by the Environment Agency.
 It describes how we intend to maintain water supply to our customers in the event of a drought.
 It also explains how we would aim to balance the needs of our domestic and commercial customers, the economy, and the environment.

 |Drought Plan 2018|